Puerto Rico may be small but it is also perfectly formed when it comes to incredible attractions.

 Planning tip: You’ll come across plenty of beaches en route, but swimmers beware: the tide is strong on the north shore, with large waves in the winter months that are perhaps better suited to surfing.

-2. Drive the chinchorro route
+2. The chinchorro route

-Best route for roadside restaurants
+Best for roadside restaurants

-Bayamón–Comerío; 23 miles
+Approximate distance: 23 miles

 A chinchorro is a small, typically roadside restaurant or kiosk that serves all kinds of Puerto Rican foods, especially the deep-fried variety.
-No road trip experience in Puerto Rico is complete without a day spent “chinchorreando,” which usually consists of scenic drives through the mountains with stops at various establishments to experience food, drinks and sweeping views of the lush countryside along the way.
+No road trip experience in Puerto Rico is complete without a day spent chinchorreando, which usually consists of scenic drives through the mountains with stops at various establishments to experience food, drinks and sweeping views of the lush countryside along the way.

 Planning tip: Head out for your drive on a weekend afternoon or evening, and chances are you'll catch some live music performances at the chinchorros.